-In our latest interview, J.Allan Longshadow speaks to contributor Rachel Smith to discover more about how she combined creativity and purpose to create a business she loves.
+As we continue to celebrate International Women’s Day, J.Allan Longshadow revisits an interview with contributor Rachel Smith in which she discusses how she combined creativity and purpose to create a business she loves.

 Founder name: Rachel Smith

 Social profiles: www.facebook.com/rachelsmithblogs